Font Size:

 Theory of Change

-To reach net zero carbon by 2050, BACCC is working with partners to cut carbon emissions in both Bay Area communities by 50% by the year 2030.
-This will require big changes to new and existing buildings, transportation networks, local industry and a focus on low emissions energy.
-This includes:
+To reach net zero carbon by 2050, BACCC is working with partners to cut carbon emissions in the Hamilton and Burlington Bay Area by 50% by the year 2030.
+This will require big changes to new and existing buildings, transportation networks, local industry and a focus on low emissions energy, including:

 • Improving low carbon modes of transportation